kksgandhi/personal_site/coherentism todo.md

 correlation, how some things aren't as correlated as people think they are, how ineffable quality is often correlated with effable quality

-trauma breaks your body down
+trauma breaks your body down, trauma teaches you, but is only good for that circumstance.
+People return to their traumas because it's what they understand.

 banality, the ordinary is everything